Join Our eNewsletter!

 - Keep Your Gatherings to 10 (or less!): More than ten people gathering together increases the odds of someone in the group being a symptomless or pre-symptomatic carrier of the coronavirus.

 - Outside is Better than Inside: If the weather cooperates, try to gather outside as much as possible.
 It’s safer!

 - Protect the Elderly and Medically Vulnerable: The elderly and the medically vulnerable are at the highest risk of death from COVID-19.
 Gatherings can be risky for this group but should be balanced with that person’s feeling of isolation.
 Consider virtual inclusion if possible.
 If you are planning an in-person gathering, consider COVID-19 testing for visitors three days before the visit.
 Everyone should wear a mask, increase handwashing, and cleaning techniques.

-- Monitor Your Health Daily Leading up to the Holiday: If you exhibit any symptoms of COVID-19, immediately isolate and contact your doctor to conduct a virtual health visit.
-You can schedule a COVID-19 virtual screening here.
+- Monitor Your Health Daily Leading up to the Holiday: If you exhibit any symptoms of COVID-19, immediately isolate and contact your doctor to conduct a Virtual Care visit.
+You can also schedule a COVID-19 virtual screening

 - Out-of-Household Family Members: Have candid conversations with your college kids who are returning home for the holidays to help ensure their re-entry into the house is as safe as possible.
 Anyone traveling to visit you from out of town should share their travel and self-quarantine plans and actions to stay safe once they arrive and return home.